 Mel Printing is now Print Bind Ship.
 Same dedicated team, bigger capabilities.
 Learn More

-If you’re a self-published author and you dream of seeing your own work in print, you need to learn about bookbinding.
-Creating a book through the art of bookbinding takes fragmented pages and ideas and turns them into a single object that can be easily distributed and used to drive your brand forward and attract a fan base.
+If you’re a self-published author and you dream of seeing your own work in print, you need to learn about DIY book binding.
+Creating a book through the art of book binding takes fragmented pages and ideas and turns them into a single object that can be easily distributed and used to drive your brand forward and attract a fan base.

 • Glue — Glue could be used to attach the cover of your book to the spine or create the cover itself.
-Either way, this is a good item to have before you start your bookbinding project.
+Many opt for pva glue along with a glue brush.

 • Ruler — Look at any book you own, and you’ll be hard-pressed to find any part of it that isn’t precisely measured and cut.
 You can make sure your own homemade book looks just as precise by having a quality ruler that’s sturdy enough and long enough for your book project.